goodekat/WhoseEgg/README.md

 ### Checking Matomo User Data

 In order to access the Matomo user data associated with WhoseEgg, log in at <https://trends.ent.iastate.edu/>.
-Currently, only Katherine Goode has access.
+Currently, Katherine Goode, Mike Weber, and Philip Dixon have access.
 Contact <websupport@iastate.edu> to be added to the users who can access the Matomo data.
 (Must also have approval from Mike Weber and Philip Dixon.)

 ### Check Log for WhoseEgg Server